A Workflow Was Productive, but Too Fragile to Scale

 None of that makes the work less impressive.

-But it does change how the system should be understood.
+But it changes how the system should be understood.

 The key question is not only: